yysworld

 curious and listening

-YY reached the brook before breakfast and stopped with one paw still in the moss.
+YY reached the brook before breakfast and heard the log before he saw it.

 state